skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 - |ApplyToCols| maps a transformer to columns in a dataframe, so that all columns that satisfy a certain condition are transformed, while the others are left untouched.
-- |ApplyToFrame| applies a transformer to a collection of columns *at once*.
+- |ApplySubFrame| applies a transformer to a collection of columns *at once*.
   This is different from |ApplyToCols|, which instead transforms each column one at a time.
 - |SelectCols| allows specifying which columns should be kept.